-For purposes of this section, the IAES constitutes a placement outside of a student's current school of enrollment.
+For purposes of this discussion, the IAES constitutes a placement outside of a student's current school of enrollment.
 It does not refer to students being placed within a school into a temporary alternative educational setting or on in-school-suspension (ISS).

 For general education students in grades 6-12, Washoe Inspire Academy typically serves as the IAES.
 As an IAES, Washoe Inspire Academy serves middle, and high school students.
-Younger students are typically not placed in an IAES, but are supported at the school site with assistance from the Department of MTSS-SEL.
-In some cases, Area Superintendents may determine a Guidance Variance to another school on an interim basis or for anextended period of time.
-Washoe Inspire focuses on social emotional learning and behavior support, while meeting the students' academic needs.
+Younger students are typically not placed in an IAES, but are supported at the school site with assistance from MTSS.
+In some cases, Area Superintendents may determine a Guidance Variance to another school on an interim basis or for an extended period of time4.
+Washoe Inspire focuses on Social Emotional Learning and behavior support, while meeting the students' academic needs.
 Washoe Inspire Academy offers classes in a traditional setting and via distance education.
 Washoe Inspire Academy is not a permanent educational placement.
-Therefore, communication with the zoned school will happen throughout the placement at Washoe InspireAcademy and restorative elements employed to support a successful return to the sending school.
-A representative from the sending school shall be expected to regularly attend meetings during the IAES placement to assist the student in repairing broken relationships as well as establishing a caring and supportive school team, setting future goals with the student, and preparing the zoned site for the student's return.
-A transition meeting will be held at the conclusion of the IAES placement and will be held at the zoned school.
-When a student's IAES duration has expired, the student should transition back to his/her zoned school unless it has been determined that the student should have a Guidance Variance to another school other than his/her zoned school.
+Therefore, communication with the zoned school will happen throughout the placement at Washoe Inspire Academy.
+A representative from the sending school shall attend a meeting half-way through the placement to assist the student in repairing broken relationships, setting future goals with the student, and preparing the site for the student's return.
+An additional meeting may be set to continue working towards these goals prior to the transition meeting.
+The transition meeting will be held at the conclusion of the placement at the zoned school.
+When a student's IAES duration has expired, the student will transition back to his/her zoned school unless it has been determined that the student should have a Guidance Variance to another school other than his/her zoned school.